 Prototype vs MVP vs Proof of Concept: Differences

-The work on each project involves several stages of development, which should not be skipped if you want to get a really high-quality result.
-However, preparation for all this, in the form of analyzing the market and your operation, plays an essential role and needs to precede the points we will discuss today.
-So, here is what you need to do before project initiation:
+The work on each project involves several stages of development.
+Preparation, in the form of analyzing the market and your operation, plays an essential role.
+Here is what you need to do before project initiation:

-• Be sure to consider your company's current situation, identify your vulnerabilities and what can be improved.
-At the same time determine what you can get rid of.
+• Consider your company's current situation, identify vulnerabilities, and what can be improved.
+At the same time, determine what you can get rid of.

 • Study your competitors and what they offer to the audience.
-Pay attention to what tricks they use and determine what makes them successful and desirable among clients.
+Pay attention to the strategies they use.
+Identify what makes them successful and desirable among clients.

 • Conduct surveys of your loyal customers about what they lack in your service and what they would like to have.

-Thanks to the collected data, you can already form the basic idea and concept of your project and outline what goals you want to achieve with it.
+Thanks to the collected data, you can already form the basic idea and concept of your project and outline the goals you want to achieve with it.

 Prototype